au-ts/libmicrokitco/README.md

 The library expects a large memory region (MR) for it's internal data structures and many small MRs of *equal size* for the individual co-stacks allocated to it.
 These memory region must only have read and write permissions.
 See `microkit_cothread_init()`.

 ### State transition
-> ⚠️ Work in progress, subject to change.

 A cothread is in 1 distinct state at any given point in time, interaction with the library or external incoming notifications can trigger a state transition as follow:
 ![state transition diagram](./docs/state_diagram.png)